frc4976/api-motion/README.md

 	to setup the project for you favorite IDE

-3. while connected to the internet run

-		./gradlew build deploy

-	this will download the required dependencies.

-4. then connect to the robot and run
+3. Connected to the robot and run the following command to deploy code

-		./gradle build deploy --offline

-	to upload code while connected to your robot
+		./gradlew deployFRCJava